akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/4-deploying.md

 YAML
 :  @@snip [deployment.yml](/samples/grpc/shopping-cart-service-scala/kubernetes/deployment.yml) { }

-Update the image in the `deployment.yml` with the specific image version and location you published.
+Update the `image:` in the `deployment.yml` with the specific image version and location you published.

 ```
 kubectl -f apply kubernetes/debployment.yml